yoyoberenguer/NE555-timer-/README.md

 ![Comaparator output 1/3vcc](https://github.com/yoyoberenguer/NE555-timer-/blob/main/figure1a_real.png)

-Below the real comparator U1A output when Uc goes above 2/3 vcc.
+Below the comparator U1A (real) output when Uc goes above 2/3 vcc.
 The transition from low to high is very brief since the UC voltage > 2/3 vcc is true for a very short lapse of time (the capacitor start discharging as soon as the pick is detected by the RS flip-flip)